-Each community in North Cowichan has its own The network of roads within the Municipality evolved in large part serving farms within the agricultural areas.
+The network of roads within the Municipality evolved in large part serving farms within the agricultural areas.
 Many of these roads still maintain a pleasant pastoral character, and the forests and mountains provide a spectacular backdrop.
 These routes are prized by residents, hikers, cyclists and travelers alike.

 Scenic roads fall into three categories, one of which has two sub-categories.
-These are show on Map 7 - Steep Slopes & Scenic Character.
+These are shown on Map 7 - Steep Slopes & Scenic Character.
 Any development or works adjacent to, or affecting, these roads should be designed to respond to, maintain and enhance the essential characteristics as defined below.